geekan/MetaGPT/examples/st_game/README.md

 `idea` is the user's voice to the first Agent, and it is disseminated through this voice to see whether the final multi-agents achieve the goal of hosting or participating in the event.

 ### Frontend service startup
+Enter project folder `generative_agents`

-Enter `generative_agents/environment/frontend_server` and use `python manage.py runserver` to start the front-end service.
+Enter `environment/frontend_server` and use `python3 manage.py runserver` to start the front-end service.
 Visit `http://localhost:8000/simulator_home` to enter the current simulation interface.

 ## Appreciation